 happens every step of the way.
 From initial nervousness and anxiety problems through to severe 'disorders' (including chronic

-depression) each stage can be predicted and explained in relation to negative life experiences and how they make us
+depression) each stage can be predicted and explained.

-Most people with these problems are actually above average intelligence and are fully aware of what is happening, yet feel
+Most people with these problems are above average intelligence and are fully aware of what is happening to them, yet feel

 powerless to stop it.
 Their brains are functioning correctly given the information they have received.